No GMAT Online Healthcare MBA Programs: Which Ones Waive the GMAT Requirement?

 When Can the GMAT Requirement Be Waived?

 While there are some general commonalities in admissions requirements for graduate schools, each school is unique in its admissions selection process.
-This includes the process of determining whether or not to waive standardized test scores in favor of education or experience.
-When considering a GMAT waiver option in the process of applying to MBA programs, it is essential to research each institution’s waiver requirements thoroughly before submitting an application.
+This includes determining whether or not to waive standardized test scores in favor of education or experience.
+When considering a GMAT waiver option in MBA programs, it is essential to thoroughly research each institution’s waiver requirements before applying.
 It is not advised to assume that all MBA programs will offer a GMAT waiver and contacting individual institutions directly is recommended to learn more about this option.

 Here are four common qualifications accepted in place of GMAT scores for some online healthcare MBA programs: